-Agreed action Progress Update Responsible Date Revised person Date Complete Actions Review of creditor and debtor Accounts completed within Head of 30 N/A balances, improved statutory timescales.
-Finance November reconciliation process and Reconciliation processes 2020 production of audited annual improved, but further efficiencies may be possible and
+Agreed action Progress Update Responsible person Date Revised Date Complete Actions person Bacc Review of creditor and debtor balances, improved reconciliation process and production of audited annual accounts within statutory timescales.
+Review the arrangements for revenue budget monitoring within Environment & Infrastructure to ensure that they are fit for purpose and there is clarity of roles and responsibilities.
+Accounts completed within statutory timescales.
+Reconciliation processes improved, but further efficiencies may be possible and will be incorporated into business as usual activities.
+Complete.
+Head of Finance Head of Finance 30 November 2020 30 September 2020 N/A Ongoing Actions Review and update, where necessary, the policy for expressing concerns outwith line management (whistleblowing) for approval by Board.
+The review has been delayed into the new audit year.
+Chief Auditor 30 September 2020 31 October 2021

-Agreed action Progress Update Responsible Date Revised

-person Date

-accounts within statutory will be incorporated into

-timescales. business as usual activities.

-Review the arrangements for Complete.
-Head of 30 N/A

-revenue budget monitoring Finance September

-within Environment & 2020

-Infrastructure to ensure that

-they are fit for purpose and

-there is clarity of roles and

-responsibilities.

-Ongoing Actions

-Review and update, where The review has been delayed Chief Auditor 30 30

-necessary, the policy for into the new audit year.
-September September

-expressing concerns outwith 2020 2021

-line management

-(whistleblowing) for approval by

-Board.